UPDATE: Introduction to Public International Law Research

 · International Law, edited by Malcolm Evans, Oxford University Press, 2006.

-The Encyclopedia of Public International Law (Max Planck Institute for Comparative Public Law, 1990) (EPIL) is the comprehensive encyclopedia on the subject.
+The Encyclopedia of Public International Law (Oxford University Press, 2013) (EPIL) is the comprehensive encyclopedia on the subject.
 The articles in the EPIL are written by experts in the areas of law covered and are accompanied by bibliographies on the topic of the article.
 These bibliographies are outdated in part but can provide an excellent springboard for basic research.

 Other useful encyclopedias include: